polyphony-chat/docs/SPECIFICATION.md

 Encrypting a guild channel is done by a client with the `MANAGE_CHANNEL` permission.
 Upon successfully requesting enabling encryption of a channel, all future messages in it will be encrypted.
 Joining an encrypted channel is done by sending a join request to the server.
 The server will then notify the channels' members of the join request.
 The members will then decide whether to accept or reject the join request.
 If the join request is accepted by any member, that member will initiate the MLS welcoming process.
 If the member finds that the join request is invalid (perhaps due to an invalid `KeyPackage`), the join request must be denied.
 It is imperative that join requests are verified correctly by the server.

+!!! bug "TODO"

+    Remove "gatekeeper" role from the below sequence diagrams.

 ```
      Charlie                                        Server                                            Alice                         Bob
      |                                              |                                                 |                             |